-Please see below for Office of the Registrar has resumed normal operations; the following information reflects historical operational and policy updates due to Covid-19.
+Please note: The Office of the Registrar has resumed normal operations; the following information reflects historical operational and policy updates due to Covid-19.

-The university will follow the current Academic Calendar, with the fall 2020 semester beginning Aug.
-24 and ending on May 14.
+The university will follow the current Academic Calendar, with the spring 2021 semester beginning January 25 and ending on May 14.
 There will be no Spring Break week.

 Classroom Scheduling COVID-19 Information

 Please visit this page for:

 - Information intended to inform students, staff, and faculty of what they can expect in the University Classrooms for the spring 2021 semester.